-Both parties are permitted to have their advisor of choice present during meetings and hearings.
-The College will provide written notice of the date, time, location, participants, and purpose of all hearings, interviews, or other meetings, with sufficient time for the parties to prepare.
-Both parties and their advisors will have equal opportunities to inspect and review the evidence gathered by the College as part of its investigation, if the information is directly related to the allegations raised in the Formal Complaint.
+Both parties and their advisors will have equal opportunities to inspect and review the relevant and not otherwise impermissible evidence gathered by the College as part of its investigation or the Investigative Report that accurately summarizes this evidence, if the information is directly related to the allegations raised in the Formal Complaint.
 That may include documents, notes from interviews with students or employees, or other types of evidence that the school gathers.
 This evidence may be sent in electronic format or copy.
-The College will send the parties and their advisors evidence directly related to the allegations, in electronic format or hard copy, with 10 days for the parties to inspect, review, and respond to the evidence.
+The College will send the parties and their advisors the evidence directly related to the allegations, in electronic format or hard copy, prior to the hearing, with 10 days for the parties to inspect, review, and respond to the evidence.